 The story made me stare at the bed poles in fascination for the rest of my stay, and made me aware of all the other details deserving attention.

-Laura’ grandparents used to live in the flat that is now a B&B, and she has preserved a lot of their furniture and curiosities.
+Laura’ grand parents used to live in the flat that is now a B&B, and she has preserved a lot of their furniture and curiosities.
 For instance, her grand farther had bought the carved woodwork from an old church so the door to the kitchen originally opened up to a sacristy.
 In addition, her father was a diplomat who bought local handicraft, when stationed abroad, and part of his collection from Turkey and Morocco is now appreciated by tourists in Piedmont.
 It’s a real treasure trove, and Laura is making a great effort of making all the details fit together under each rooms’ spice theme.

 What makes the hotel truly unique is a feature that came with the house.
-The ‘zingiber suite’ – and to a lesser extend some of the other rooms as well – are lined with original 17th century frescos.
-The frescos lined the ceiling in a nobleman’s bedroom and were designed to educate his young wife in the art of lovemaking by depicting Cupid.
-The frescos, which are called “Emblems of Learned Love” or “Amorum Emblemata” in Latin, are remarkably well preserved, considering that this is a private house, and their lure is increased by the other ornaments in the suite that include a rare collection of carved bones, golden church candelabra, a Roman vase, a Russian samovar and a wooden rowing machine made by Lamborghini.
+The ‘zingiber suite’ – and to a lesser extend some of the other rooms as well – are lined with original 17th century frescoes.
+The frescoes lined the ceiling in a nobleman’s bedroom and were designed to educate his young wife in the art of lovemaking by depicting Cupid.
+The frescoes, which are called “Emblems of Learned Love” or “Amorum Emblemata” in Latin, are remarkably well preserved, considering that this is a private house, and their lure is increased by the other ornaments in the suite that include a rare collection of carved bones, golden church candelabra, a Roman vase, a Russian samovar and a wooden rowing machine made by Lamborghini.